MicrosoftDocs/learn/learn-pr/azure/defender-iot-prepare-deployment/includes/3-identify-devices-and-subnets.md

 ## Identify devices and subnets to monitor

 Monitor and mirror traffic to Defender for IoT that's most interesting to you from a security or operational perspective.
-Examine your OT network diagram with your site engineers, network, and operational teams to define where to find the most relevant traffic for monitoring across network devices and subnets.
+Examine your OT network diagram with your site engineering, network, and operational teams to define where to find the most relevant traffic for monitoring across network devices and subnets.

 <!-- can site engineers and network and operational teams be combined?-->
 ### Devices